Western anti-tank personal weapons gather in Ukraine… Can the Russian invasion be stopped?

 Such wireline anti-tank missiles proved their worth in the 1973 Yom Kippur War between Israel and the Arab coalition forces.
 Egyptian soldiers used Soviet wire-guided missiles to inflict heavy damage on Israeli tanks.

 Behind it was a missile that controlled the missile with a wireless signal rather than a wired signal to hit the tank.
-This weapon also had to be controlled by a person, so it could only attack targets within line-of-sight.
+This weapon also had to be controlled by a person, so it might only attack targets within line-of-sight.

 However, modern anti-tank missiles are not controlled by humans, and they use automatic guidance devices such as thermal imaging cameras to find and attack tanks on their own.